amiorin/ddp/README.md

 * All the structured data of a company secured in one place without data movement and queryable with one SQL at scale and forever.
    * **Structured.** The Query Fabric is not a Data Lake but it leverages the technology of the Data Lakes like S3 or HDFS.
    * **Secured at scale.** Scalable security is achieved with RBAC and ABAC.
 Users are not granted SELECT to the single table but to the attribute and the attribute is associated with the columns.
 Column lineage allows these attributes to propagate automatically.
-   * **Data movement at scale.** Data movement is an anti-pattern in data.
+   * **Without data movement.** Data movement is an anti-pattern in data.
 Usually metadata is lost during the data movement.
 Query Fabric advocate for a semantic layer declined per domain made with views.
-Table redirections and local caching provide the performance without creating duplicates in the catalog of assets.
+   * **Queryable at scale** Table redirections and local caching provide the performance without creating duplicates in the catalog of assets.
    * **One SQL.** The underline SQL dialects of the different databases is creating friction.
 A lot of cleaning of data is done with SQL views that are not portable.
 In a Query Fabric there is only one SQL and all views are defined in one language.
    * **Forever.** SQL is almost 50 years old but every company has legacy databases.
 Using a Query Fabric on top of the physical databases will make the phase out of legacy databases much easier because it doesn't require a migration of the SQL code written by users.